overhide/overhide/docs/glossary.md

 #### delegate-key

 A *datastore-key* owned by a *group-owner* but writable by another user, the "write" delegate.
-The idea being that authorities, limits, [remuneration](remuneration-api.md) of the *datastore-key* are the responsibility of the *group-owner*, but data stored is by another *identity*.
+The idea being that authorities, limits, [remuneration](remuneration-api.md) of the *datastore-key* are the responsibility of the *group-owner*, but data access is by another *identity*.

 The *delegate-key* allows services where the service user isn't forced to participate in [remunerating the broker](remuneration-api.md).